 The Pension Fund has no investment assets and is balanced to nil at the end of the financial year.
-This is achieved by either paying over to CLG (sponsoring Government department) the amount by which the amounts receivable by the fund for the year exceeded the amounts payable, or by receiving cash in the form of pension top-up grant from CLG equal to the amount by which the amounts payable from the fund exceeded the amounts receivable.
+This is achieved by either paying over to HO (Home Office) the amount by which the amounts receivable by the fund for the year exceeded the amounts payable, or by receiving cash in the form of pension top-up grant from HO equal to the amount by which the amounts payable from the fund exceeded the amounts receivable.